Learn

 1 fennel bulb

 Sauté in oil or butter.
-Add 1 tube of tomato paste.
+Start with the onions, followed by the leek, fennel, and carrots.
+Add 1 tube of tomato paste (or a bowl of tomato purée).
 Let it cook until it almost burns.
 Then add fresh tomatoes or 500g crushed tomatoes.
 Add salt, sage, and oregano.
 A little water.
 Let simmer for 5 minutes.

 Squeeze the roasted garlic out of its skin directly into the sauce.
 Blend with an immersion blender.